 Welcome to our series, Iconic Canadian Food!
-You may know which classic Canadian dishes you like, but do you know the stories behind them?
-And how can we define Canadian cuisine if we don’t know its past?
-Gabby Peyton will be sharing the back stories of a smorgasbord of iconic Canadian dishes to celebrate the country’s 150th birthday this year.
-This month Gabby takes us to Halifax to introduce us to that city's official food … drumroll … the Halifax donair.
+You know which classic Canadian dishes you love, but do you know the stories behind them?
+Gabby Peyton shares the back stories of a smorgasbord of iconic Canadian dishes.
+This time Gabby takes us to Halifax to introduce us to that city's official food … the Halifax donair.

 The pride of Halifax is not a ship or Citadel Hill, it’s a sandwich.
 In 2015, the donair was named the official food of the Halifax Regional Municipality (part of a 43-page report), the only city in Canada to have one.
 While visitors demand lobsters, locals know the donair is the quintessential Haligonian dish.
 Just guess the one thing Anthony Bourdain wanted to eat when he visited Nova Scotia for the Devour!
 Food Film Festival.